thumbnail

-Intellectual Property in the Fashion Industry
+Intellectual Property Strategies in the Fashion Industry

 The fashion industry is constantly evolving creating new styles and trends that are imposed worldwide.
 For this reason, it is important to protect the Intellectual Property (IP) rights that emanate from these creations.
 This includes from the protection of the industrial design of each of the garments created, to the protection of the name or trademark through which such garments are identified in the market, through a series of other Intellectual Property rights that can be protected.
 Intellectual Property has become a key element in the multi-million dollar fashion business and has contributed to the growth of business and to strengthen the role of companies in the market.
 The organizational capacity of a company and its potential expansion are reflected in the creation and monetization of a strong brand that represents them and has the IP protection required to protect their rights against others.
 The monetization of a trademark is achieved by creating valuable elements for the market, as is the case of prints and designs that are used in different garments, through which a particular brand is recognized and preferred in trade.